joseph-lozano/ice_cream/README.md

 #### Never use `IO.inspect()` again

-Use IceCream to inspect any elixir term with an automatically generated label.
+Use IceCream to inspect any Elixir term with an automatically generated label.

 ![Example Usage](./screen-shot.png)